Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: Gluing equations

 \subsection{The segment equations of a twist region}

 A \defemph{twist region} of a knot diagram with \(N\) positive twists is shown in \cref{fig:twist-region}.
 We call it a \defemph{parallel} twist region because both strands are oriented in the same direction. \textcite[Section 6]{Kim2016} showed how to solve the segment equations in a twist region in when the holonomy representation is boundary-parabolic (that is, when \(m = \pm 1\)).
-By doing so, they can compute boundary-parabolic \(\slg\)-structures on some infinite families of knots like \((2,N)\) torus knots and twist knots.
-In this section we translate their computation to our conventions and explain how to find all the \(\slg\)-structures on the \((2,N)\) torus knots, not just the boundary parabolic ones.
+By doing so, they can compute \(\slg\) representations on some infinite families of knots like \((2,N)\) torus knots and twist knots.
+In this section we translate their computation to our conventions and explain how to extend it to all irreducible representations of \((2,N)\) torus knots.

 \begin{definition} A sequence $\{F_i\}_{i \in \ZZ}$ is \defemph{$W$-Fibonacci} for $W \in \CC$ if it satisfies